tc39/proposal-composites/README.md

 Composite(null); // throws TypeError
 ```

-They are not a 'type'.
+They are not a class.

 ```js
 Object.getPrototypeOf(Composite({})); // Object.prototype